-Childcare costs paid for by an employer are exempt from both income tax and NICs.
-This applies to a place in an employer operated nursery or where the employer pays for registered or approved childcare as long as the scheme meets certain requirements.
-In the latter case the exemption is limited to a maximum of up to £55 per week depending on when the employee first receives employer supported childcare and their tax position.
-Any excess amounts are subject to tax and NICs.

-Employer supported childcare is now expected to close to new claimants from 4 October 2018.
-Employer supported childcare is being replaced with Tax-Free Childcare.
-See the Family Matters section of this guide for more information on Tax-Free Childcare.
+Childcare costs paid for by an employer may be exempt from both income tax and NICs.
+This applies to a place in an employer operated nursery and to Employer Supported Childcare as long as the claimant entered the Scheme before 4 October 2018.
+In the latter case, the exemption is limited and excess amounts are subject to tax and NICs.
+Employer Supported Childcare is now closed to new claimants and has been replaced by Tax-Free Childcare (see the Family Matters section of this guide).